HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ![](assets/standard/image50.png)

+> !Important
+>
-disconnect_reason: reasons for disconnection, such as kill, TCP disconnection (program err:java.io.IOException: Connection reset by peer), SQL execution timeout (stream closed, read return -1), idle timeout, etc.
+> - **disconnect_reason:** reasons for disconnection, such as kill, TCP disconnection (program err:java.io.IOException: Connection reset by peer), SQL execution timeout (stream closed, read return -1), idle timeout, etc.

-trx_state: the transaction status of disconnection, including:
+> - **trx_state:** the transaction status of disconnection, including:

-1. ROLLBACKED_BY_HOTDB: in a transaction and the transaction is rolled back by the compute node (when the transaction is not commited automatically, the application program does not issue the commit command or lose the commit command halfway);
+>   1. ROLLBACKED_BY_HOTDB: in a transaction and the transaction is rolled back by the compute node (when the transaction is not commited automatically, the application program does not issue the commit command or lose the commit command halfway);

-2. COMMITED_BY_HOTDB: in a transaction and the transaction is commited by the compute node (when the transaction is not commited automatically, the compute node receives a commit and commits it successfully, but the front-end connection is disconnected in the middle of commit, so the compute node fails to send ok package).
+>   2. COMMITED_BY_HOTDB: in a transaction and the transaction is commited by the compute node (when the transaction is not commited automatically, the compute node receives a commit and commits it successfully, but the front-end connection is disconnected in the middle of commit, so the compute node fails to send ok package).

 #### Relation between XA transaction and read/write splitting